maidsafe/QA/CONTRIBUTING.md

-# Contributing to the SAFE Network
+# Contributing to the Safe Network

-:tada: Thank you for your interest in contributing to the SAFE Network! :tada:
+:tada: Thank you for your interest in contributing to the Safe Network! :tada:

-This document is a set of guidelines for contributing to the SAFE Network.
+This document is a set of guidelines for contributing to the Safe Network.
 These are guidelines, not rules.
 This guide is designed to make it easy for you to get involved.

 Notice something amiss?
 Have an idea for a new feature?
 Feel free to create an issue in this GitHub repository about anything that you feel could be fixed or improved.
 Examples include:
 - Bugs, crashes